 When is it time to put a dog down?

 A dog's quality of life diminishes as they reach old age, especially if they have a chronic illness.
 This may look like a persistent inability to eat, drink, sleep and move comfortably, along with general unresponsiveness to their owner and surroundings.
 Consult your vet if your dog shows any of these signs.
-The cost for euthanasia starts at $50 and increases depending on your pet's weight and the provider's location.
+The emergency vet euthanasia cost starts at $50 and increases depending on your pet's weight and the provider's location.

 Do vets do payment plans?